Entropy measures as indicators of connectivity paths in the human brain: Results and Discussion

-The resting state does not show the dispersion of values with respect to the linear regression fit, the threshold value as calculated for the specific task can not be performed, however, from the grouping of the low $h_{LZ}$ points, 22 regions can be considered in the far left end of the plot as those more active.
-The active regions from the left hemisphere can be grouped, by physical continuity into three classes.
+The active regions from the left hemisphere can be grouped by physical continuity into three classes.
 The region with the lowest entropy density value and larger effective complexity measure is region 135(TF), belonging to the Temporal lobe, which together with its bordering neighboring regions 122(PeEc), 131(TE2a), 136(TE2p), all belonging also to the temporal lobe, and the region 138(PH), belonging to the Occipital Lobe.
 A second border connected class is formed by regions 69(9m), 70(8BL), 71(9p), 72(10d), 86(9-46d) and 87(9a), all from the Lateral Front Lobe, which are also border connected to the active regions 62(d32), 88(10v), 91(11l) and 93(OFC).
-The third class of border connected active regions all belong to the Occipital Lobe and includes regions 1(V1), 4(V2) and 5(V3).
-In the right hemisphere, regions 225(0.29), 257(a47v), 258(6r), 315(TF), 330(PGi) appears active but have no border connection between them.
-The clear contrast between the more region activated left hemisphere and the less region activated right hemisphere, was evaluated using an asymmetry index.
+The third class of border connected active regions all belong to the Occipital Lobe and include regions 1(V1), 4(V2), and 5(V3).
+In the right hemisphere, regions 225(7Am), 257(a47v), 258(6r), 315(TF), 330(PGi) appear active but have no border connection between them.
+The clear contrast between the more region-activated left hemisphere and the less region-activated right hemisphere was evaluated using an asymmetry index.
 We computed the relative difference between hemisphere pairs for all 180 regions.
-The calculation involves taking the absolute value of the entropy density difference between both regions in a pair, and diving it by the average value between them.
-Then the mean value over all relative difference is taken as the asymmetry index.
-The results corroborate the higher asymmetry between hemisphere in the resting state than in each specific task, the asymmetry index for the resting state was $0.41$ while the same index gave the values $0.079$, $0.078$, $0.11$ and $0.084$ for the motor, emotion, language and memory experiments, respectively.
-From a functional perspective, the most represented functions of the active regions in the resting state are visual tasks with 11 regions, 8 regions with working memory, 8 regions with language processing, and 7 regions with movement.
-It must be recalled that the resting experiment was performed with eyes open focusing on a geometric object.
+The calculation involves taking the absolute value of the entropy density difference between both regions in a pair and dividing it by the average value between them.
+Then the mean value over all relative differences is taken as the asymmetry index.
+The results corroborate the higher asymmetry between hemispheres in the resting state than in each specific task; the asymmetry index for the resting state was $0.41$ while the same index gave the values $0.079$, $0.078$, $0.11$, and $0.084$ for the motor, emotion, language, and memory experiments, respectively.
+All indices were computed on data processed with the HCP minimal preprocessing pipeline, including motion correction and artifact and physiological-noise removal applied identically to the task and resting-state runs; because the index is a relative measure between homotopic pairs, condition-wide nuisances that shift both homologs together cancel in their difference and do not inflate the index.